5 Smart Export Marketing Strategies with TAP

 #2: Invest in Market Research

 Who is your target market?
 Have you defined their age, gender, career, and stage in life?
 What are they passionate about?
 Which problems keep them awake at night?
-It’s important to know these details about your audience when creating your digital marketing export strategy.
-This will help you create campaigns that address their pain points and choose the right tactics to reach them.
+It’s important to know these details about your audience when shaping your digital marketing export strategy.
+This will help you create campaigns that address their pain points and help you choose the right tactics to reach them.

 Don’t forget about competitive research, either.
 Do the established players in your industry have a strong social media presence?
 Is their website well-designed?
 Where are they struggling with their marketing?
 Understanding your competitors in international markets is a powerful way to know where your business can fill in the gaps.